 In general terms, the specific powers of General Law cities are spelled out in the State statutes.
-These cities are restricted to performing the services and exercising the regulatory powers spelled out in the State law books including the Government Code and the Local Government Code.
-If there is no State law authorizing or specifically implying authority for a particular General Law city action, none may be taken.
+These cities are restricted to performing the services and exercising the regulatory powers spelled out in the State law books, including the Government and Local Government Code.
+If no State law authorizes or specifically implies authority for a particular General Law city action, none may be taken.
 The reverse is true for Home Rule cities.
 Unlike General Law cities, which look to the State to tell them what they may do, Home Rule cities look to the Texas Constitution and State laws to see what they are forbidden to do.

-Home Rule was established by Texas voters in 1912 and enabling legislation was passed in 1913.
+Home Rule was established by Texas voters in 1912, and enabling legislation was passed in 1913.
 In the Bridgeport May of 2016 election, the Home Rule Charter was passed by voters.

 - To create a favorable climate for more direct governing of cities by their citizens;